 Children are a significant and vulnerable demographic that marketers have been targeting for decades.
 According to projections, the world's child population is expected to increase by 17% by the year 2028.
-This growth presents both opportunities and challenges for businesses looking to tap into this consumer segment.
-In this article, we will explore how marketers target children, the impact of these strategies, and the ethical considerations that come into play when marketing to minors.

 Download Now: Free digital marketing e-books [Get your downloaded e-book now]